Minuscule 87: History

 The manuscript once belonged to the famous scholar, philosopher and mathematician, Cardinal Nicholas of Cusa, together with the manuscript 129.
 It came from Constantinople; it was housed at Trier.
-It was examined by Balthasar Cordier, and Scholz.
+It was examined by Balthasar Cordier, and biblical scholar Johann M. A. Scholz.

 It was added to the list of the New Testament manuscripts by Scholz.
-Wettstein's 87 is minuscule 250.
-C. R. Gregory tried to find this manuscript twice in 1884 in Trier and Cusa, but unsuccessfully.
+Textual critic Johann J. Wettstein's 87 is minuscule 250, and not minuscule 87.
+Biblical scholar Caspar René Gregory tried to find this manuscript twice in 1884 in Trier and Cusa, but was unsuccessful.

-It is currently housed in at the Cusanusstift (Bd.
-18), at Bernkastel-Kues.
+It is currently dated by the INTF to the 11th century.
+It is presently housed in at the Cusanusstift (Bd.
+18), in Bernkastel-Kues.
+In 2026, the Center for the Study of New Testament Manuscripts published online colour images of the manuscript.